howhowcan/Network_Topology_with_Mininet/README.md

     4.7 execute the following command to get the result:
         `mininet> h2 iperf -s -u -i 1 > ./out/result &`
         `mininet> h6 iperf -c 10.0.0.2 -u –i 1`
-    4.8 The result is what we want, so use `mininet> exit` to quit from CLI mode 4.9 Use the command bellow to push my work on the github:
+    4.8 The result is what we want, so use `mininet> exit` to quit from CLI mode

 ## References

-> TODO:
-> * Please add your references in the following

 * **Mininet**
     * [Mininet Walkthrough](http://mininet.org/walkthrough/)